Female tiger sharks migrate from Northwestern to Main Hawaiian Islands during fall pupping season

 This research and other studies like it have solidly overturned mid-twentieth century ideas that tiger sharks stick to chosen territories in specific coves and bays.
 The territoriality hypothesis led to culls during the 1960s and ‘70s under the belief that killing sharks in locations where people had been hurt meant killing the shark that had attacked them, eliminating a “problem” shark.

 But Papastamatiou said his data show that tiger sharks don’t hang around the same bit of coastline for more than a few weeks.
-With concerns acute in the wake of recent shark bites, Hawaiians are anxious to do something to respond.
+With concerns acute in the wake of recent shark bites and the death of a German tourist, Hawaiians are anxious to do something to respond.

 “The one thing I hope they don’t do is try to initiate a cull as was done in the 60s and 70s.
 I don’t think it works.
 There is no measurable reduction in attacks after a cull,” said Papastamatiou.

 Hawaii’s Department of Land and Natural Resources commissioned a two-year, $186,000 study last year of tiger shark movements in the islands, headed by study co-author Carl Meyer.
 The study will begin this month.

 Telemetry and random walk models reveal complex patterns of partial migration in a large marine predator.
 Yannis Peter Papastamatiou, Carl Gustav Meyer, Felipe Carvalho, Jonathon Dale, Melanie Hutchinson, and Kim Holland.
 Ecology (2013, in press)